-GOAL prohibits the making or accepting of facilitations payments and 'kickbacks'.
-If someone suspects any such payments to be solely for the purposes of facilitation, they should ask that a detailed receipt be provided.
+GOAL prohibits the solicitation, provision or acceptance of facilitations payments and/or 'kickbacks'.
+If someone suspects any such payments to be solely for the purposes of legitimate facilitation, they should ask that a detailed receipt be provided.
 If there appears to be no legitimate reason for a request for a payment, it should be explained that GOAL does not make or accept facilitation payments.
 If a GOAL employee feels it is safe and appropriate to do so, they should ask to speak to the supervisor of the person requesting the payment.
 Such instances should also be reported confidentially through speakup@goal.ie.